moesaleh/whipcode/docs/README.md

   *Clean rebuild images*

 - **update**\
-  *Update (git pull), build service and images*
+  *Update (git pull), build whipcode and images*

 ## Starting the service

 > [!WARNING]
-> **Do not** run this service without a reverse proxy or API gateway in front of it.
-While whipcode does have a standalone mode for per IP rate limiting, it is not meant to be used in production.
+> **Do not** run whipcode without a reverse proxy or API gateway in front of it.
+While there is a standalone mode for per IP rate limiting, it is not meant to be used in production.
 Use an API gateway like Kong, Tyk and WSO2 to enforce rate limits, policies and authentication.
 Configure your gateway to add a `X-Master-Key` header to every request with the secret defined below. **Do not** host the gateway on the same system. **Do not** run whipcode as root, or with SELinux disabled/permissive.

 1. Save your master key's argon2 hash to *.masterkey*:
    ```bash